February Updates

 ).

-- Added a free teleport attachment on the Marketplace.
+- A free teleport attachment was added to the Marketplace.

 - Overhauled gate "help" text based on user feedback for greater clarity.